starhound/Win-Terminal-Retro/README.md

 # Win-Terminal-Retro
-Retro styled json settings file for the Windows Terminal
+Retro styled json settings files for the Windows Terminal

 A retro styled theme for the [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/), this is a slightly altered configuration of the config Microsoft has created from [here](https://docs.microsoft.com/en-us/windows/terminal/custom-terminal-gallery/retro-command-prompt).
 I've simply cleaned up some effects, made it look a bit more modern, and altered the fonts a bit.